After Heather made some words of introduction to the webinar, she invited Ross to present the case of the Havelock North water contamination incident.

 Havelock North is a reasonably affluent town in a quite a strong agricultural area, and they had a well that the water was being drawn into.
 In New Zealand, we had at that time, which is in the process of changing, the concept of what we call the secure supply, which in hindsight was a bit optimistic.

 And this particular well through whole set circumstances ended up drawing water into the well from an area that had been contaminated by a sheep.
 And 5,000 people came down with Campylobacter.

 There were around about 3 people died.
 They were sort of sick or unwell but was sort of secondary-caused type thing.
 There be roughly a 100 of people still with health conditions as a result of that.

 We had ended up with a very very serious high-level government inquiry that’s still ongoing around that.
 The council or the municipality who managed that water supply is a client of mine.
 I’ve been helping them with behind the scenes with responses to that.

-- And at the bottom level or at the base of the asset management pyramid is operations and maintenance and managing the assets on a daily basis.
+- And at the bottom level or the base of the asset management pyramid is operations and maintenance and managing the assets daily.

 They had some operational failures or issues I think would be a better way of putting it.

-What it showed to me, and why we’ve thought we’d start with it, is you can have really good asset management plans in place.
-You can have really good long-term strategies in place.
+What it showed to me, and why we’ve thought we’d start with it, is you can have excellent asset management plans in place.
+You can have outstanding long-term strategies in place.

-And you can still have an operational failure that really really hurts you and the quality of water to your community.
-Be that fire well as this case or a contamination issue as you’re doing a repair or whatever it is.
+And you can still have an operational failure that really, really hurts you and the quality of water to your community.
+Be that well as this case or a contamination issue as you’re repairing or whatever it is.